The Real World: New Orleans (2000 season): After filming

 David Broom continued his musical work.
-Among his appearances was a 2003 performance on Chappelle's Show, appearing in the sixth episode of that's show's first season.Overview of Chappelle's Show.
-Episode #106.
-TV.com.
-Accessed September 30, 2010 Eventually he would go on to create a YouTube cooking series under the moniker Tokyo Niyeli.
+Among his appearances was a 2003 performance on Chappelle's Show, appearing in the sixth episode of that's show's first season.
+Eventually he would go on to create a YouTube cooking series under the moniker Tokyo Niyeli.
 As of April 2022, he also writes manga.

 Kelley Limp moved to Los Angeles, where she works in marketing for the television industry.
 In 2002, she began dating actor Scott Wolf, after meeting through a mutual friend in New York City.
 They married in May 2004, and live in Santa Monica, California.
-Their son, Jackson Kayse, was born on March 22, 2009.Lehner, Marla.
-"Scott Wolf and Wife Welcome a Son".
-People magazine.
-April 1, 2009 He was followed by Miller (born in 2012), and Lucy (born in 2014)."Kristen Bell on "Frozen": I Finally Have a Movie to Show Baby Lincoln!". tooFab.com.
-November 20, 2013.
+Their son, Jackson Kayse, was born on March 22, 2009.
+He was followed by Miller (born in 2012), and Lucy (born in 2014).
+On June 10, 2025, the couple announced their separation after 21 years of marriage, with Wolf subsequently filing for divorce.
+On June 24, Wolf filed for a restraining order against Kelley.

 Danny Roberts and former partner Wes Pereria have adopted a daughter, Naiya Sage.
 In 2018, he revealed that he had been disagnosed as HIV positive in 2011.
 He also revealed that his close friendship with former roommate Kelley Limp helped him through it.
 In 2018, Roberts revealed in an interview with Entertainment Weekly that he was HIV positive since 2011.

 Matt Smith became a sports writer for the NBA's Phoenix Suns and webmaster of lifeteen.com.
 He has stated that he remained a virgin until he married his wife, Candyce on April 13, 2007.
 They live in Phoenix, Arizona, and had their first child, Norah, in September 2008.
 Their second child, Stella St. Clare, was born in October 2010.
 As of April 2022, they have six children.

 In 2022, the cast reunited for The Real World Homecoming: New Orleans.

 The Challenge

 This is the second season of The Real World whose entire cast has at one time or another competed in MTV's spin-off reality series The Real World/Road Rules Challenge.
 The first is The Real World: Boston.

-Bold indicates the contestant was a finalist on The Challenge.